Aliases for H2AC21 Gene

 GeneCards Summary for H2AC21 Gene

 H2AC21 (H2A Clustered Histone 21) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with H2AC21 include Bare Lymphocyte Syndrome, Type Ii.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
 An important paralog of this gene is H2AC6.

 UniProtKB/Swiss-Prot Summary for H2AC21 Gene